shreya-paul19/Password-Strength-Analyzer/README.md

 ### ✅ Crack Time Estimation

 * Estimates how long it would take to crack a password
-* Displays easy-to-understand security metrics
+* Displays user-friendly security metrics

 ### ✅ Common Password Detection